-The goal of the QOS controlled handoff algorithm is to dynamically reroute a set of connections associated with a mobile device from one base station to another without significantly interrupting flows in progress.
-The design of QOS controlled handoff is driven by two conflicting design goals: i) support the mobility; and ii) minimise the impact that small scale mobility has on the wireline potion of the network during handoff.
+The goal of the QOS controlled handoff algorithm is to dynamically re-route a set of connections associated with a mobile device from one base station to another without significantly interrupting flows in progress.
+The design of QOS controlled handoff is driven by two conflicting design goals: (1) support mobility; and (2) minimize the impact that small scale mobility has on the wireline portion of the network during handoff.
 To achieve these two design goals we introduce:

-- mobile soft-state, models the dynamics of mobility through the continuous rerouting and QOS re-negotiation of flows as a mobile device roams.
+• mobile soft-state, models the dynamics of mobility through the continuous re-routing and QOS re-negotiation of flows as a mobile device roams.
 Soft-state is established between a per mobile QOS re-negotiation anchor point (QRP) and the mobile device.
-Hard-state is used between the QRP and the fixed network potion of the network; - connection group (CG), provides a common routing representation for all virtual paths and virtual circuits destined to/from the same mobile.
+Hard-state is used between the QRP and the fixed network portion of the network;

+- connection group (CG), provides a common routing representation for all virtual paths and virtual circuits destined to/from the same mobile.
 Connection groups decouple handoff re-routing from resource allocation at a per mobile routing anchor point (RAP).
 The RAP allows collective control and mobility management of all flows associated with a mobile device during handoff.
-Having a single reference point to manage all connections greatly simplifies the hand-off; and logical anchor points, provide an interface between the hard-state and soft-state portions of flows.
-The RAP and QRP are logical anchor points which localize the periodic rerouting and renegotiation and during handoff processing, respectively.
+Having a single reference point to manage all connections greatly simplifies handoff; and - logical anchor points, provide an interface between the hard-state and soft-state portions of flows.
+The RAP and QRP are logical anchor points which localize the periodic rerouting and re-negotiation and during handoff processing, respectively.